 Another example of a gorgeous highlight is Ciara's tawny highlighted waves.
 Touch-ups are important for maintaining your color.
-"Between major base color and or highlight appointments, I encourage all my clients to come in for a Redken shades EQ gloss every 6 to 8 weeks to keep their blonde color fresh and the hair structure healthy and strong between lightening services," says Rez.
+"Between major base color and or highlight appointments, I encourage all my clients to come in for a Redken shade EQ gloss every six to eight weeks to keep their blonde color fresh and the hair structure healthy and strong between lightening services," says Rez.

 A warm blonde can be achieved by mixing a brunette base with toned-down blonde highlights, as seen on this subtle bronde style by master colorist Cherin Choi.
 This is lower maintenance than a single process.
-"If you’re new to highlights, it can be as low maintenance as every 6 months," says Nolen.
+"If you’re new to highlights, it can be as low maintenance as every six months," says Nolen.

 A gold bob looks fantastic on a medium-deep skin tone like Taraji P. Henson's.
 Her shadowed root adds depth to her color—and, as a bonus, it allows you to go longer between touch-ups because the grow-out won't be as noticeable.

 A glossy bob with a metallic sheen gives off a slightly bronze vibe.
 The base is dark blonde, with some lighter highlights running throughout to add texture.
-"I truly think clients that are blonde should not be over washing their hair, as that alone can really expedite the drying of lightened hair," says Rez.
+"I truly think clients who are blonde should not be over-washing their hair, as that alone can really expedite the drying of lightened hair," says Rez.

 "Warm" doesn't necessarily mean dark.
 For a lighter blonde that still has warm undertones, champagne is a great option.
 Take a page from Emma Roberts' book with her single-toned vintage blonde and shadowed roots.